Maryam-Haghani/TFBS/README.md

 ### Output
 Data splits are stored in `<config.split_dir>/<config.name>`.

 ## 3. Training / Fine-tuning Models on a Split
 ### Description
-This script trains and evaluates machine learning models, with a grid search over hyperparameters like batch size, learning rate, and weight decay.
+A two‐stage pipeline that:
+1. **Phase 1:** Trains model on each training fold, evaluates validation set over several training parameters (such as batch size, learning rate, and weight decay), and picks the parameters with the highest average F1.
+2. **Phase 2:** Retrains the model on the full training set on the best hyperparameters for multiple random seeds, predicts for the held‑out test set, and logs key metrics (MCC, F1, accuracy, AUROC, AUPRC) for each seed.

 It integrates with [Weights & Biases (wandb)](https://wandb.ai) for experiment tracking and visualization.

 ### Usage